Brimful of Asha

 "Brimful of Asha" is a song by English alternative rock band Cornershop from their third album, When I Was Born for the 7th Time (1997).
-The recording originally reached number 60 on the UK Singles Chart in 1997.
-After a remixed version by Norman Cook became a radio and critical success, the song was re-released and reached number one on the UK chart and number 16 on the US Billboard Modern Rock Tracks chart.
-The lyric is a tribute to Asha Bhosle.
+The recording, released by Wiiija, originally reached number 60 on the UK Singles Chart in 1997.
+After a remixed version by Norman Cook (Fatboy Slim) became a radio and critical success, the song was re-released and reached number one on the UK chart and number 16 on the US Billboard Modern Rock Tracks chart.

+It eventually became the fifth best-selling Britpop song of all time.

+The lyric is a tribute to the Indian singer Asha Bhosle.
+The BBC stated, "the reason this hit by British Asian band Cornershop is significant [...] is that it marks a point where two types of popular culture were finally brought together in the UK charts: namely, Indie rock and Bollywood film."

 Background

 This song is based on the history of film culture in India.
 Since their beginnings, Indian films have relied heavily on song-and-dance numbers.
 The singing is almost always performed by background singers while the actors and actresses lip sync.
 Asha Bhosle is a playback singer who has sung over 12,000 songs and is referred to as "Sadi rani" (Punjabi for "our queen") at one point in the lyrics.
 In the slower, original album recording, playback singers Lata Mangeshkar (her elder sister) and Mohammed Rafi (one of the top male playback singers of the mid-century) are mentioned.
 The lyrics in the bridge contain a number of references to non-Indian music, including Georges Brassens' song "Les Amoureux des bancs publics", Jacques Dutronc, Marc Bolan, Argo Records and Trojan Records.